canonical/kafka-k8s-operator/docs/index.md

 Charmed Kafka K8s operates Apache Kafka on different Kubernetes distributions, featuring support for both on-premise installation (e.g. using MicroK8s) or cloud services (e.g. AWS EKS).

-Charmed Kafka K8s is a solution designed and developed for helping ops teams and administrators to automate Apache Kafka operations from day 0 to day 2, across multiple cloud environments and platforms.
+Charmed Kafka K8s is a solution designed and developed for helping ops teams and administrators to automate Apache Kafka operations from Day 0 to Day 2, across multiple cloud environments and platforms.

 [note]
 Canonical has also developed the [Charmed Kafka operator](/t/charmed-kafka-documentation/10288) to support Kafka in VM/IAAS environments.